jeftegoes/AwsOverview/Cloud Financial Management/README.md

 - **Billing Alarms:** In `sa-east-1` - track overall and per-service billing.
 - **Budgets:** More advanced - track usage, costs, RI, and get alerts.
 - **Savings Plans:** Easy way to save based on long-term usage of AWS.

+# 9. Cost Optimization Hub

+- A feature in **AWS Billing and Cost Management**.
+- Consolidates cost-saving **recommendations across accounts and Regions**.
+- **Helps identify and act on**
+  - Resource rightsizing
+  - Idle resource deletion
+  - Savings Plans
+  - Reserved Instances
+- Offers a **centralized dashboard**, reducing the need to check multiple services for cost opportunities.